 “Okay!”
 I cried.
 “I’m in!”

 I was in the choir in our high school, located at AFCENT, in Holland, which mistakenly gave me the idea that I could actually carry a tune.
-It was this error in judgement that led me to join the Madrigal Society at Zweibrucken, a few years later.
+It was this error in judgment that led me to join the Madrigal Club at Zweibrücken High School, a few years later.

 Sometimes all you have to do is show up, and they’ll shove a music book in your hand.